CincyWWC/rails-crash-course/README.md

 This makes rbenv look for any gems you have recently installed, and makes them available to run from the command line.

-Once that is complete, run the command

-`bundle install --binstubs`

-This will create files in your `bin` folder that will properly scope bundled commands to your locally installed gems.

 ### Installing Rails

 To install Rails, use the following command: